vmandic/az204-exam-prep/AZ-204 learning questions and notes.md

 ## DAY 1

 - beta stands for that the results are not immediate (at the point of writing this June 2020)
-- AZ203 is valid to take until Aug 31st 2020, it is valid for to years after successfuly taking the exam
+- AZ203 is valid to take until Aug 31st 2020, it is valid for two years after successfully taking the exam

 ### Virtual Machines

 - IaaS (Infrastructure as a Service)
-- use the pricing calculator based on VM size / model
+- use the pricing calculator based on VM size / model to understand your needs
-- turn on / off whenever you wish
+- turn on / off whenever you wish, configure auto-shutdowns, configure `runbooks` to get them working in intervals
 - get discount for reserving 1 or 3 years upfront or not including the Windows OS license
 - create a VM with Azure Portal wizard, the basic setup
     - subscription